Related Content

 Step Two: Down to the Metro

-When you have reached the concourse (where the main departure board will be hanging from the roof), keep going ahead of you until you are in the Hall 1 area of the station.
+When you have reached the Hall 1 concourse (where the main departure board will be hanging from the roof), keep going ahead of you until you are on the top level of the mall that's housed within the station.

-You will see two banks of escalators and stairs, both of which connect this Hall 1 to the entrance to the Metro station, which is located two levels below.
+You will see flights and stairs, both of which connect this Hall 1 to the entrance to the Metro station, which is located two levels below.

 Though a tad annoyingly both escalators can be switched so that they don’t allow people to descend.